NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 What is a DSCR loan in Austin?

 A DSCR (debt service coverage ratio) loan qualifies on the property's rental income divided by its full housing expense (principal, interest, taxes, insurance, association dues).
 It does not require borrower income documentation.
 It is a non-QM program.
-Pricing typically runs above conventional but qualifies on properties conventional cannot.
+Pricing can run above conventional, but it may qualify properties conventional cannot.

 Why does Texas property tax matter for DSCR?